alecmagnani/LibScraper/README.md

 Output is in the form of URLs, and can be saved to a file using macOS/Linux redirects:\
 <code>ruby search.rb [URL] [TERM] -s 1830 -e 1847 > my_search.txt</code>
+By default, URLs containing the one or more of the search terms will be printed to the console.

 The program can take a while to run.
 If you are saving to a file as shown above, there will not be any visual indication of the search being completed.
 Either way, the search can be stopped early by pressing <code>CTRL+C</code>.